mrmacright/Metal-HUD-Mobile-Config/README.md

 ### A handy tool to operate the Metal Performance HUD on iPhone & iPad, without tinkering with Terminal

-- Quickly list connected devices and display only relevant running apps (hides system/background apps)
+- Lists connected devices and shows only running games (hides system apps)

-- Instantly launch the Metal HUD for selected games, with HUD presets, location and scale!
+- Instantly launch Metal HUD for selected games, with HUD presets, location and scale options!

-- Save frequently used games and view previously launched game for easy re-use
+- Save frequently used games and view previously launched games for easy re-use

 - View logs directly from the interface for better debugging and tracking

 ## Requirements

 ✅ Mac (macOS 15.3 or later)

-❌ Windows not supported (needs macOS tools like xcrun devicectl) ❌ Metal HUD works per app on iPhone & iPad; system-wide support is not available!
+❌ Windows is not supported (needs macOS tools like xcrun devicectl)

+❌ System-wide HUD support is not available, Metal HUD works per app on iPhone & iPad!

 ### Supported devices for Metal HUD

-✅ iOS/iPadOS 26 (best)
+✅ iOS/iPadOS 26 (best experience)

 ✅ iOS/iPadOS 16+

 ✅ Apple TV HD (2015+) – see Apple TV section

 ## Launching The App
 <img width="561" height="471" alt="UI_Screenshot" src="https://github.com/user-attachments/assets/0c7ebf6c-58b4-46d5-a336-03c86da38386" />

+### iPhone/iPad

 1. Connect iPhone/iPad to Mac via USB

-- You may be promoted to "Trust This Computer" on your iPhone / iPad and "Allow accessory to connect" on Mac
+- You may need to tap "Trust This Computer" on iPhone/iPad and "Allow accessory" on Mac

 2. Download Xcode if prompted

 3. Re-open app; may need to install Apple files (takes time)

+### Apple TV

+1. Xcode → Window → Devices and Simulators → Discovered

+2. Pair Apple TV → enter verification code → Connect

+3. Open Metal HUD Mobile Config → List Devices
+- You might need to re-pair after tvOS/macOS updates

 ## Using The App